studiometa/scss-toolkit/readme.md

 **Definitions**

-- `$breapoints`: a map of names and values of breakpoints
+- `$breakpoints`: a map of names and values of breakpoints
 - `@function media($breakpoint, $type, $unit)`: a function to get a breakpoint declaration given a name
 - `@function md($breakpoint, $type, $unit)`: an alias for the `media(...)` function